Odor Classification

 Odor recognition deals with the problem of identifying which of a set of odor categories a new volatile sample belongs to.

-It plays an important role in the development of many applications, such as quality control in food processing chains, detection and diagnosis in medicine, finding drugs and explosives, or the more common estimation of blood alcohol content (BAC) for drivers.
+It plays an important role in the development of many applications, such as quality control in food processing chains, detection, and diagnosis in medicine, finding drugs and explosives, or the more common estimation of blood alcohol content (BAC) for drivers.
 Artificially, this can be achieved by using an array of gas sensors and a pattern recognition algorithm, that is, an electronic nose (e-nose).
-Usually, the smelling process with an e-nose (aimed to gather the olfaction data to be processed by the pattern recognition algorithm) is carried out in three phases: first the sensor array is exposed to a reference gas (baseline), then to the analyte, and finally the analyte is flushed from the system allowing the sensors to recover.
+Usually, the smelling process with an e-nose (aimed to gather the olfaction data to be processed by the pattern recognition algorithm) is carried out in three phases: first, the sensor array is exposed to a reference gas (baseline), then to the analyte, and finally the analyte is flushed from the system allowing the sensors to recover.

 Example of signal collected with an e-nose carried by a mobile robot in an uncontrolled environment.